-The basic bracelet beading supplies, or findings, that are needed for your beginning projects will be our topic for discussion.
+The basic bracelet beading supplies that are needed for your beginning projects will be our topic for discussion.

 We'll start at the very beginning, keeping this simple and at a minimum.

-Just a few supplies creates lots of different projects and looks.
-But all we need, at the bare minimum, are 4 components.
+Only a few supplies are needed to create a lot of different projects and a lot of different looks and all we need for this project, at the bare minimum, are just 4 simple components.

-Now, let's look at each component or finding much closer.
+Now, let's look at each finding much closer.
 Let's explore what each one is, exactly how they are used and the purpose for each one.

-Each component is important and has a role to play in the bracelet.
+Each component, finding, is important and has a role to play in the bracelet.

 The first on the list of basic bracelet beading supplies is the...